Winchester Announces New Community Choice Electricity Program: WinPower

 Program aims to stabilize electricity costs while introducing renewable energy sources

-The Town of Winchester will start a new electricity bulk buying program for households and businesses this July.
+The Town of Winchester started a new electricity bulk buying program for households and businesses this July 2017.
 Called WinPower Winchester Community Choice Electricity (or CCE) the goal of the program is to stabilize and reduce the cost of electricity for residents and businesses in Winchester, as well as increase the share of renewable “green” energy in Winchester’s electricity supply.
-Winchester will be joining more than 60 Massachusetts cities and towns that take advantage of state law that allows them to offer this type of “municipal aggregation” program.
+Winchester has joined more than 60 Massachusetts cities and towns that take advantage of state law that allows them to offer this type of “municipal aggregation” program.

 Over the duration of the 30-month program, Winchester ratepayers are expected to save on monthly electricity costs relative to the default rate from Eversource (formerly NSTAR).
 As with all municipal aggregation programs in the country, there is no guarantee of cost savings because Eversource adjusts rates twice annually, while the Winchester CCE program locks in rates for 30 months.
 Ratepayers, however, will be insulated from market fluctuations which occurred in recent winters.
 Program participants may leave the program at any time with no termination fee.

 In addition to stabilizing costs, WinPower brings more renewable energy to Winchester’s supply.
 The default supply contains 5% more renewable energy than what is currently required by the State of Massachusetts.
 In addition, ratepayers have the option to either increase their renewable energy percentage to 100% or drop down to the minimum state requirement.
 Transitioning the community’s electricity supply to renewable sources is critical to the Commonwealth’s goal to become carbon neutral by 2050.